KARNATISAITHARUN/documentation/using-ocular/about/layers.md

 The Code Property Graph (CPG) is a multi-layered representation of each unique code version of your application.
 The most important layers are the `base` layer, the two default layers `semanticcpg` and `tagging`, and the `securityprofile` layer.

+You [work with layers in your workspace](../getting-started/manage-workspace.md).
+Layers are frequently referred to as "overlays".

 Additional information on CPG layers is provided in the [API](https://ocular.shiftleft.io/api/io/shiftleft/repl/cpgcreation/Overlays$.html).
-Layers are also frequently referred to as "overlays".

 ### `base` Layer